eugeneh1217/signals/README.md

 # Signals

-This is a small side project to practice real time programming by simulating hardware communication signals in C. Plots are generated with Plotly and Pandas.
+A small side project to practice real time programming by simulating hardware communication signals in C. Plots are generated with Plotly and Pandas.
+Devices are run on separate threads in real time and interact with connections.
+These connections are not mutex protected, so multiple devices writing to same wire results in most recent write overwriting connection value.

 ## Demos
 `signals.c` implements and demonstrates the usage of several basic devices.
 Compile with `make signals` and run with `./a.out <demoname>`.